Program overview

 • Content Production Coordinator: Oversees the production of digital content, ensuring it aligns with marketing strategies and audience needs.

-• Digital Communications Specialist: Focuses on developing and implementing communication strategies across digital channels to reach target audiences effectively.
+• Digital Communications Specialist: Develops and implements communication strategies that leverage digital platforms to reach target audiences effectively.

-• Portfolio Manager: Manages a collection of work samples, showcasing skills and projects to potential employers or clients.
+• Portfolio Manager: Manages and curates a collection of work that showcases an individual's skills and projects in digital communications.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.